How to Ship Your Car Overseas Step-By-Step Guide

-There are additional forms or documentation that are required by particular ports or final destinations.
+There are additional forms or documentation required by particular ports or final destinations.
 We won’t list every single example because that list is exhaustive but we will list a few just to give you an idea.

-If you want to move a vehicle to Australia, you absolutely must have an import approval prior to shipping.
+If you want to ship a vehicle to Australia, you absolutely must have an import approval prior to shipping.
 These are just a few examples but the sales reps are fully capable of answering these types of questions.